sdondley/sdondley.github.io/about.md

 comments: false
 ---

-Steve Dondley maintains this blog and digital garden (found in the ["Notes"](/notes/) section of this site).
+Steve Dondley maintains this [blog](/) and [digital garden (aka "Notes")](/notes/).
 The subject matter is primarily focused on sharing technical knowledge and a futile attempt at returning the favor to all of those who have done the same.
+I spice it up a bit with commentary on politics, news and other sociological phenomena.

 ## Who is Steve Dondley?
 I am the owner and founder of [Prometheus Labor